 At races of shorter distances, like a 50K, the ratio is probably lower — perhaps one volunteer for every three runners.
 This is because volunteers can more easily wear multiple hats, and runners just don’t need as much help.
 Nevertheless, at a 50K of 60 runners, you should still expect to be one of 20 volunteers.
 Like I said, community-driven.

 The overall volunteer team is further broken down into subgroups by assignment.
 The most obvious example is an aid station.
 If you choose this volunteering assignment, you’ll find yourself spending 8+ hours alongside the same 2-10 people.
 (We like to have a minimum of three volunteers at an aid station, irrespective of event size.)
-This group will present a sloshy and brilliant mix of skills, experiences and personalities.
+This group will present a unique and memorable mix of skills, experiences and personalities.
 You’ll get to know each other well.

 You may be working under the guidance of an Aid Station Captain, who presents a unique knowledge of your assignment.
 A Captain, most likely, has years of experience at this particular event — if not this particular assignment — and should be your go-to person for questions and concerns.
 A Captain wants their volunteers to have a superb time.

 Lastly, let’s not forget the runners.
 They will appreciate you and let you know it.
 They will shower you with smiles, thanks and heartfelt gratitude.

 How will I know if I’m doing a “good” job?